Generic name: aclidinium (a-kli-DIN-ee-um BROE-mide)

 Check with your doctor right away if you have any changes to your eyes, such as eye pain or discomfort, blurred vision, visual halos, or colored images with red eyes while you are using aclidinium.
 Your doctor may want your eyes to be checked by an eye doctor.
 These could be symptoms of acute narrow-angle glaucoma.

 aclidinium may cause serious allergic reactions.
 These reactions can be life-threatening and require immediate medical attention.
-Stop using aclidinium and call your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using aclidinium.
+Call your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using aclidinium.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements.